 Professor Lesley Rogers holds a Personal Chair at the University of New England, Armidale, Australia.
 She has a strong international reputation in the field of brain development and behaviour and has made special contributions to the understanding of environmental influences on brain development and function.
 Together with her colleague Professor Gisela Kaplan, she is conducting research on the behaviour of orang-utans: their jointly authored book Orang-utans in Borneo was published by the University of New England Press in 1994.
 Lesley Rogers has published over 200 publications, including 4 books.
 She obtained her first degree at Adelaide University and a D.Phil. from Sussex University.
 In 1987 she was honoured by the award of Doctor of Science from the University of Sussex.
-She is Past President of the International Society for Comparative Psychology and co-edits the International Journal of Comparative Psychology.
+She is Past President of the International Society for Comparative Psychology.

-1 Introduction
+Introduction

-Amarjit Kaur & Ian Metcalfe University of New England
+Amarjit Kaur & Ian Metcalfe

+University of New England